zkayser/distributed_battleship/presentation.md

 Could have:

-* Just one giant state.
+* Players and Ocean could have just been one giant state process?

+  - Would have saved on join problems.
+  - Would have avoided data sync between GenServer's.

 ### Erlang Networks